How Much Does it Cost to Own a Wheelchair Van for 1 Year?

 • How much does maintenance cost for a wheelchair van?

-Our industry experts have been in the accessible vehicle field for over a decade, so they know how to give you the most accurate information, the best budgeting advice, and the greatest resources to help you find the wheelchair van that’s right for you.
+Our industry experts have been in the accessible vehicle field for over a decade, and our company has been around for two decades, so they know how to give you the most accurate information, the best budgeting advice, and the greatest resources to help you find the wheelchair van that’s right for you.

-Read on to learn how much it costs to own a wheelchair van.
+Read on to learn how much it costs to own a wheelchair van for a whole year.

 How much does it cost to own a wheelchair van for a year?

-When trying to determine how much it will cost to own a wheelchair van for a year, the two main factors you have to consider are mileage and maintenance.
-Other factors would be fuel and insurance costs–but these are a bit harder to guess because they’re so personalized.
+When determining the cost of owning a wheelchair van for a year, the two main factors to consider are mileage and maintenance.
+Other factors would be fuel and insurance costs, but these are a bit harder to guess because they’re so personalized.

-Depending on the mileage the van receives annually, the average cost to own a wheelchair van would be about $4500/year plus fuel and insurance*.
+Depending on the van’s annual mileage, the average cost to own a wheelchair van would be between $6,480 to $7,290*.

-Read on to see a breakdown of how much each of these factors (mileage, maintenance, fuel, and insurance) can cost.
+Read on to see a breakdown of how much each factor (mileage, maintenance, fuel, and insurance) can cost.

 *This number is an estimate our industry experts have made based on their experience in the accessible vehicle industry.
-This average amount can change drastically depending on which province you live in, your insurance provider, and how you treat your vehicle.
+This average amount can change drastically depending on your province, your insurance provider, and how you treat your vehicle.

 How much does fuel cost for a wheelchair van?

-Last year, fuel costs in Canada climbed to a record high–and they’re constantly changing, depending on where you are.
+Throughout the past few years, fuel costs in Canada have been constantly changing, depending on where you are.

-That being said, you can calculate how much it will cost to fill your wheelchair van with gas for a year by using your average L/100 km vehicle consumption.
+That said, you can calculate the cost of filling your wheelchair van with gas for a year using your average L/100 km vehicle consumption.
+Check out the video below for a closer look, and then keep on reading.

 So, divide the kilometers you travel in a year by the kilometers you travel per liter, and then multiply that number by the average cost of gas per liter.
 Here is a formula you can use to calculate your annual fuel costs on your own: